RaniaMostafa0/vae-cnn-mnist/README.md

 | Optimizer | Adam, lr 1e-3, batch size 128 |
 | Latent dimension | 20 |

-For context, an MLP-based VAE baseline trained under identical conditions achieved FID 39.37 — the CNN architecture's spatial feature preservation roughly halves the FID.
+For context, an MLP-based VAE baseline trained under identical conditions achieved FID 39.37, and a DDPM trained on the same data achieved FID 5.48 — the CNN VAE's spatial feature preservation improves substantially on the MLP baseline but does not close the gap to iterative diffusion-based generation.

 ### Reconstructions
 ![Reconstructions](results/reconstructions.png)